Best monitor for MacBook Pro in 2023: which to buy from Apple, Dell, LG & Samsung

 It can power a MacBook Pro with its included 85W Thunderbolt 3 cable, and it also sports two Thunderbolt 3 ports and three downstream USB-C ports.
 On the audio and visual side, it packs built-in stereo speakers.

-You can purchase the LG 4K UltraFine display on sale for $599 at B&H.
+You can purchase the LG 4K UltraFine display for $699 at B&H.

 Best monitor with smart TV features for MacBook Pro